 You can learn the best practices and start to adopt them as you progress, while at the same time cutting out things that you did that didn’t make your traffic increase.

 SERP stands for search engine results page.
-Your ranking is where you show up when someone searches for something relevant to you.
+Your ranking is where you show up when someone searches for a relevant keyword.

-This is the view when I search for Neil Patel.
+This is what I see when I search for Neil Patel.